ruyian/cz2007_lab/discussion.md

 Is price an attribute or an entity set?

-price should be an entity set.
+Price should be an entity set.
 If we use price as an attribute, there is no way we can trace the history of the price.